PhysicsA.gif

 For a spring-mass system, if the the spring is replaced by 2 springs of the same kind in series, and the mass is doubled, what happens to the period of oscillation?

 Answer: For 2 springs in series, the spring constant is halved.
-Since m is doubled and k is halved, m/k will increase by 4 times; and Öm/k will double.
+Since m is doubled and k is halved, m/k will quadruple; and Ö(m/k) will double.
 Therefore, the period T will double.

 Example 2:

-If I move a pendulum and a spring-mass system to the moon, where the acceleration due to gravity is 1/6 that on Earth, what happens to the period in each case?
+If I relocate both a pendulum and a spring-mass system to the moon, where the acceleration due to gravity is 1/6 that on Earth, what happens to the period in each case?

-Answer: the period of the pendulum will increase by Ö6 while that of the spring-mass system will remain unchanged.
+Answer: the period of the pendulum will be Ö6 times that on Earth, while that of the spring-mass system will remain unchanged.

 But what about the spring-mass system?
-Well, in this case, the mass m is constant (mass does not change); the spring constant k is contant.
-Hence period T = 2p Öm/k is also constant.
+Well, in this case, the mass m is constant (mass does not change); the spring constant k is constant.
+Hence period T = 2p Ö(m/k) is also constant.

 Trick Question:

-But for a spring-mass system, isn't period T also = 2p Öe/g ?
-So shouldn't the period also be affected by g?
+But for a spring-mass system, isn't period T also = 2p Ö(e/g) ?
+So shouldn't the period also be affected by g as well?

-Answer: on the moon, g decreases by 6 times, but the extension of the spring also decreases by 6 times since the mass now weighs 6 times less.
-So the 6 in the numerator cancels out with the 6 in the denominator, and the period remains unchanged.
+Answer: on the moon, g is 1/6 times, but the extension of the spring also becomes 1/6 times since the mass now weighs only 1/6 of its weight on Earth.
+So the 1/6 in the numerator cancels out with the 1/6 in the denominator, and the period remains unchanged.

 backA.gif